tiprankstipranks

 HAUS Summary

-The Home Appreciation U.S. REIT ETF (HAUS) is a real estate fund that invests in U.S. Real Estate Investment Trusts (REITs) instead of following a traditional stock index.
-These are companies that own or manage income-producing properties like apartments, storage facilities, and healthcare buildings.
-Well-known holdings include Extra Space Storage and Invitation Homes.
-Someone might invest in HAUS to get both potential growth in U.S. property values and regular dividend income in one investment.
-A key risk is that it is heavily concentrated in real estate, so its value can rise or fall sharply with the property market and interest rates.
+HAUS is the Home Appreciation U.S. REIT ETF, which invests in U.S. real estate investment trusts instead of following a traditional stock index.
+These are companies that own or manage properties like apartments, storage units, and healthcare facilities.
+Well-known holdings include Public Storage and Equity Residential.
+Someone might invest in HAUS to get simple, built-in diversification across many types of real estate, with the potential for both income from dividends and long-term growth.
+A key risk is that real estate values and REIT prices can go up and down with interest rates and the overall property market.

 How much will it cost me?The HAUS ETF has an expense ratio of 0.6%, which means you’ll pay $6 per year for every $1,000 invested.
 This is higher than average because it’s actively managed, focusing on specialized U.S. real estate investments rather than tracking a broad index.
 The higher cost reflects the fund’s targeted approach and management expertise in selecting REITs with growth potential.